NBA Trade Rumors: Minnesota Timberwolves Still The ‘Best Place’ For Jimmy Butler, Says Coach Tom Thibodeau

 “I’ve been around a long time; I don’t buy into any of that stuff,” Thibodeau said.
 “You have to distinguish what’s real and what’s not real.
 You never heard any of that come from Jimmy’s mouth.
 It’s always a source close to Jimmy.”

 Whether his dispute with his teammates is true or not, Jimmy Butler will continue to be part of various NBA rumors between now and 2019 NBA free agency.
-If the Timberwolves will not get a commitment from Butler than he intends to stay long-term, they may consider making him available on the trading block before the February NBA trade deadline.
+If the Timberwolves can not get a commitment from Butler that he intends to stay long-term, they may consider making him available on the trading block before the February NBA trade deadline.